Processing of personal data

 The employees at the Riksbank who may have access to the data need this to carry out their work.

 In certain cases, the Riksbank uses processors.
-The processors used (and where appropriate their deputies) may only handle personal data in accordance with the purposes and instructions the Riksbank has stated for the processing pursuant to a special agreement, what is known as a processor agreement.
+The processors used (and where appropriate their sub-processors) may only handle personal data in accordance with the purposes and instructions the Riksbank has stated for the processing pursuant to a special agreement, what is known as a data processor agreement.
+The Riksbank uses processors for various kinds of IT services and to perform certain surveys.

 Other authorities responsible for personal data